Immigrants Are Looking for an Opportunity

 Yet immigrants face all sorts of obstacles.
 They may not speak English well, may not understand local business regulations and customs, may lack the credentials they need to work in their professions, or have legal and financial challenges that make it difficult for them to succeed.

-In our work assisting more than 15,000 immigrants from 140 countries, we’ve found one thing to be consistently true: Immigrants aren’t looking for handouts or sympathy.
+In our work assisting more than 16,000 immigrants from over a 150 countries, we’ve found one thing to be consistently true: Immigrants aren’t looking for handouts or sympathy.
 They’re looking for opportunity.
 Our job is to help them connect with employers, resources, and business communities, find ways to remove the obstacles, and then get out of the way and watch them soar.

 Immigrants Want to Contribute to Their New Community